FK Spartak Subotica: Origins

-Founded in 1945, FK Spartak Subotica is, after Vojvodina, the most successful club in northern Serbia.
-They participated in the first after-war club championship, in the 1946–47 Yugoslav First League and from then on, they played always in between the first and second national leagues.
-The biggest success of the club was achieved when the club played in the 1993–94 FR Yugoslavia Cup final against Partizan (1–6 loss).
+Founded in 1945, FK Spartak Subotica is the second most successful club in northern Serbia after Vojvodina.
+They participated in the first postwar club competition, the 1946–47 Yugoslav First League, and from then on were relegated to the second league then promoted again to the first league in a persistent cycle.
+Their biggest success was reaching the 1993–94 FR Yugoslavia Cup final against Partizan which they lost 1-6.

 However, football in Subotica has long tradition.
 During the pre-WWII period, the city was the seat of the Subotica Football Subassociation, one of the subassociations which existed within the Yugoslav Football Association, and which organised league competitions whose winners qualified for the Yugoslav championship where the national champion was decided.
 Subotica was home to three major clubs that made it to the Yugoslav championship before 1941: Bačka, SAND and ŽAK Subotica.
-Bačka has furthermore the record of being the oldest football club in the entire territory of former Yugoslavia.
+Bačka has the distinction of being the oldest football club in the entire territory of former Yugoslavia.

-When Second World War started in 1941 in Yugoslavia, Subotica was invaded by the Axis forces and incorporated into Hungary with its clubs being included in the Hungarian league system.
-At the end of the war Yugoslavia took control again of Subotica.
-Some clubs such as SAND were dissolved, others like Bačka kept existing although played a much lesser role from then on, and, some new ones were formed, like Radnički or Građanski. ŽAK Subotica kept being active for a while, however, their main sponsor, the Yugoslav Railways, decided to dissolve it and form a new club in its place which would be named "Spartak" which was the nickname of a legendary athlete from Subotica and World War II Yugoslav Partisans commander Jovan Mikić – Spartak.
-Besides the players, the stadium, the colors and the fans, Spartak also inherited from ŽAK the tradition of being backed by the Yugoslav Railways.
+During World War Two, when Subotica was invaded by Axis forces in 1941 and incorporated into Hungary, its football clubs were likewise absorbed into the Hungarian league system.
+At the end of the war Yugoslavia regained control of Subotica.
+Some clubs such as SAND were dissolved; others, like Bačka, continued, but at a much lower level; and some new ones were formed, such as Radnički and Građanski. ŽAK Subotica remained active until their main sponsor, Yugoslav Railways, dissolved it to form a new club named "Spartak", the nickname of a legendary athlete from Subotica, Jovan Mikić who, during the war, was a Partisan commander.
+Besides the players, the stadium, the team colours and the fans, Spartak also inherited from ŽAK the backing of the Yugoslav Railways.